greta-dev/greta/tests/testthat/_snaps/functions.md

 # cummax and cummin functions error informatively

+    Code
+      fun(x)
+    Condition
+      Error:
-    `cummax()` not yet implemented for greta
+      ! `cummax()` not yet implemented for greta

 ---

+    Code
+      fun(x)
+    Condition
+      Error:
-    `cummin()` not yet implemented for greta
+      ! `cummin()` not yet implemented for greta

 # complex number functions error informatively

+    Code
+      fun(x)
+    Condition
+      Error:
-    greta does not yet support complex numbers
+      ! greta does not yet support complex numbers

 ---

+    Code
+      fun(x)
+    Condition
+      Error:
-    greta does not yet support complex numbers
+      ! greta does not yet support complex numbers

 ---

+    Code
+      fun(x)
+    Condition
+      Error:
-    greta does not yet support complex numbers
+      ! greta does not yet support complex numbers

 ---

+    Code
+      fun(x)
+    Condition
+      Error:
-    greta does not yet support complex numbers
+      ! greta does not yet support complex numbers

 ---

+    Code
+      fun(x)
+    Condition
+      Error:
-    greta does not yet support complex numbers
+      ! greta does not yet support complex numbers

 # cumulative functions error as expected

+    Code
+      cumsum(a)
+    Condition
+      Error:
-    `x` must be a column vector
+      ! `x` must be a column vector
       but `x` has dimensions 1x5

 ---

+    Code
+      cumsum(b)
+    Condition
+      Error:
-    `x` must be a column vector
+      ! `x` must be a column vector
       but `x` has dimensions 5x1x1

 ---

+    Code
+      cumprod(a)
+    Condition
+      Error:
-    `x` must be a column vector
+      ! `x` must be a column vector
       but `x` has dimensions 1x5

 ---

+    Code
+      cumprod(b)
+    Condition
+      Error:
-    `x` must be a column vector
+      ! `x` must be a column vector
       but `x` has dimensions 5x1x1

 # solve and sweep and kronecker error as expected